 Although there is not as much variety as electric guitars, acoustic guitars still come in different models and sizes.

 This is the perfect instrument to bring to a beach bonfire!

 As the name implies, semi-acoustic guitars, also called hollow-body electric guitars, occupy a middle ground between the electric and acoustic guitars previously discussed.

-Semi-acoustic guitars have a sound box but they are not as wide or large as acoustic guitars.
+Semi-acoustic guitars have sound boxes too, but they are not as wide or large as acoustic guitars.